Crash on State Road 776 kills motorcyclist

 According to information from Florida Highway Patrol, a 1998 Mercury Sable was facing south on Biscayne Drive stopped at the intersection of SR-776.

-A motorcyclist driven by Ilija Jovanovich, 59, of Port Charlotte, was headed westbound on SR-776 in the inside lane, approaching the intersection of Biscayne Drive.
+A motorcycle driven by Ilija Jovanovich, 59, of Port Charlotte, was headed westbound on SR-776 in the inside lane, approaching the intersection of Biscayne Drive.

 The Mercury Sable driven by Shanni Cardoso, 31, of Port Charlotte, headed into the intersection of SR-776, directly in front of the motorcycle, according to FHP.